-The church, recently restored with a new plaza (and a striking vertical garden), is one of the oldest religious buildings in Quito.
-Located on the outskirts of the city, this was the place where the natives were allowed and forced to attend mass.
+This church, recently restored with a new plaza (and a striking vertical garden), is one of the oldest religious buildings in Quito.
+Located on the outskirts of the city, this was the place where the natives were allowed -and forced- to attend mass.
 Later it became the home of the first mestizo priest in Quito.

-The north access to the Historic Center is San Blas with its origins that date back to the 16th century.
+The north access to the Historic Center is San Blas Church, with its origins that date back to the 16th century.
 Along with San Sebastián, it is the oldest parish church in Quito.
-It was built on a hillside that reaches Itchimbía and the current La Alameda park.
-Although it was rebuilt, its original design was in the form of a cross, with pyramidal walls (1620).
-The main façade is made of adobe, it has a stone bell tower and the door has a pair of corinthian corrugated columns that support the triangular pediment.
-The interior, fabulous despite its modesty, has a small altarpiece on the back wall and a pulpit with the image of St. Blaise “San Blas”.
+It was built on a hillside that reaches Itchimbía and the current La Alameda Park.
+Although it was rebuilt, the original design was in the form of a cross, with pyramidal walls (1620).
+The main façade is made of adobe.
+It has a stone bell tower and the door has a pair of corinthian corrugated columns that support the triangular pediment.
+The fabulous interior, despite its modesty, has a small altarpiece on the back wall and a pulpit with the image of St. Blaise «San Blas».

 One of the oldest churches in the city, located at the foot of Panecillo, has become an important community recovery project.